-- 1.1.
-The Cardiff Local Development Plan (LDP) was adopted by the Council on the 28th January 2016.
+- 1.1 The Cardiff Local Development Plan (LDP) was adopted by the Council on the 28th January 2016.
 An up to date LDP is an essential part of the plan-led planning system in Wales.
-In this respect the Council is required to undertake a full review of the adopted LDP every four years from the date of adoption.

-- 1.2.
-A full review of the Cardiff Local

-Development Plan 2006-2026 has been

-undertaken, the findings of which are set

-out in the Draft Review Report.
-The revised

-LDP will cover the period 2021 to 2036.
-The

-preparation of a Delivery Agreement is a

-key requirement in the preparation of a

-revised LDP.
-The Delivery Agreement must

-include:

-- A Community Involvement Scheme (CIS)

-indicating how the Council will involve consultation bodies and the public in Replacement LDP preparation; and - A Timetable for preparing and adopting the Replacement LDP, and for preparing and publishing the sustainability report, the Annual Monitoring Report and supplementary planning guidance (SPG).

-- 1.3 The Delivery Agreement is an important part of the Replacement LDP preparation process.
-It indicates how and when the Council will provide opportunities for consultees and the local community to be involved in the process, as set out in relevant legislation, regulations and Welsh Government guidance. - Delivery of the Replacement LDP in accordance with the Agreement will be one of the tests of the plan's soundness examined by the Planning Inspectorate (see paragraph 1.23).
-Part 3 of this document contains details of the proposed Replacement LDP preparation timetable and Appendix B contains a flow chart summarising the main stages of preparation. - 1.4.
-This Agreement has been prepared in accordance with Welsh Government regulations and guidance, including: - The Town and Country Planning (Local Development Plan) (Wales) Regulations 2015; and - The Local Development Plan Manual (Edition 3, 2020).
+In this respect the Council is required to undertake a full review of the adopted LDP every four years from the date of adoption. - 1.2 A full review of the Cardiff Local Development Plan 2006-2026 has been undertaken, the findings of which are set out in the Review Report which was approved by Council in March 2021.
+The revised LDP covers the period 2021 to 2036.
+The preparation and maintenance of a Delivery Agreement is a key requirement in the preparation of a revised LDP.
+The Delivery Agreement must include: - A Community Involvement Scheme (CIS) indicating how the Council will involve consultation bodies and the public in Replacement LDP preparation; - A Timetable for preparing and adopting the Replacement LDP, and for preparing and publishing the sustainability report, the Annual Monitoring Report and supplementary planning guidance (SPG). - 1.3 The Delivery Agreement is an important part of the Replacement LDP preparation process.
+It indicates how and when the Council will provide opportunities for consultees and the local community to be involved in the process, as set out in relevant legislation, regulations and Welsh Government guidance.
+Delivery of the Replacement LDP in accordance with the Agreement will be one of the tests of the plan's soundness examined by the Planning Inspectorate (see paragraph 1.23).
+If there is slippage in the agreed timetable it must be revised in accordance with the LDP Regulations. - 1.4.
+This Agreement has been prepared in accordance with Welsh Government regulations and guidance, including; - The Town and Country Planning (Local Development Plan) (Wales) Regulations 2015; and - The Local Development Plan Manual (Edition 3, 2020). - 1.5.
+The Delivery Agreement was originally approved by Council on 18th March 2020 and agreed by the Welsh Government (WG) on 30th March 2021 (see Appendix E).
+Progress with the preparation of the plan as proceed in accordance with the agreed timetable over the last two years.
+However, due to the need to undertake further evidence base work to inform the next stage of preparation of the Replacement LDP the Preferred Strategy it is necessary to revise the timetable for preparation of future stages of the plan.
+Part 3 of this document contains details of the proposed revised Replacement LDP preparation timetable and Appendix B contains a flow chart summarising the main stages of preparation.
+When agreed the revised Agreement will be is available on the

-1.5.
-The Delivery Agreement was approved by Council on 18th March 2021 and agreed by the Welsh Government (WG) on 30th March 2021 (see Appendix E).
-The Agreement is available on the Council's website and for public inspection at County Hall.
-It will be kept under continual review and, if necessary, amended in line with the LDP Regulations (see Part 4).
-Copies of the Agreement are available - full contact details are available on page 12.
+Council's website and for public inspection at County Hall.
+It will be kept under continual review and, if necessary, further amended in line with the LDP Regulations (see Part 4).
+Copies of the Agreement will also be available - full contact details are available on page 12.